EternalSaga/RGL/README.md

 ## Package Management And Building

 This project leverages vcpkg as a package manager, making cmake the natural choice for build tools due to its seamless integration with vcpkg.
-Additionally, it deeply incorporates the C++20 module features in development, hence currently only supports the Microsoft Visual C++ (msvc) compiler.
+Additionally, it deeply incorporates the C++20 module features in development, hence currently only supports the Microsoft Visual C++ 2022(msvc) and clang-18 compiler (has already been tested on windows).

 ### Depandance